AlgoGenesis/C/Linked_list/Circular_Linked_list/insertion/at_the_start/readme.md

 ## Display the List

 The `display` function traverses the linked list and prints the data of each node.
-It continues until the end of the list is reached (i.e., when the next pointer is points to the `head` again after printing the complete list).
+It continues until the end of the list is reached (i.e., when the next pointer points to the `head` again after printing the complete list).
 The output format shows the data values of the nodes followed by an arrow, ending with `Back to head` to indicate the end of the list i.e., again pointing to the start of list (head).

 ## Full Example